-Radon is a gas that comes naturally from the breakdown of uranium in soil, rock, and water.
+Radon is a gas that happens naturally from the breakdown of uranium in soil, rock, and water.
 It has no odor or color.
-Radon can enter homes through cracks or openings in walls or foundations.
-It becomes part of the air you breathe.
+Radon can enter homes through cracks or openings in walls or foundations and become part of the air you breathe.
 It is the leading cause of lung cancer among nonsmokers.

 The only way to know whether your home has high levels of radon is to test.
-You can get test kits at city and county health departments, home improvement stores, and hardware stores.
+Test kits can be found at city and county health departments, home improvement stores, and hardware stores.